King Charles diagnosed with cancer: What’s next for the UK’s monarchy?

 The counsellors of state would be authorised to carry out most of the official duties of the king, including attending Privy Council meetings, signing routine documents and receiving new ambassadors.
 However, they would not be able to appoint a prime minister nor dissolve parliament unless the king requested that they do so.

-By law, counsellors of state are selected from a group including the king’s spouse and the next four people in the line of succession over the age of 21.
+By law, counsellors of state are selected from a group including the king’s spouse and people in the line of succession over the age of 21.

 Currently, the primary order of succession to the throne includes 24 people, both adults and children.